johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 -	operating as co-workers—not selfishly ambitious individuals
 -	active in forming other faithful disciples.

 Thus develops a visionary, discipling movement of focused, inspired, dynamic people, deeply and profoundly allied to a cause and purpose greater than themselves.
-The formation of faithful disciples was at the heart of Jesus' life and work and today the entire historical and now worldwide Messianic (Christian) movement is testimony to the power of that one small, core group of disciples, formed around Jesus.
+The formation of faithful disciples was at the heart of Jesus' life and work.
+Today the entire historical and now worldwide Messianic (Christian) movement testifies to the significance of that small, core group of disciples, formed around Jesus.

 <!--\begin{pause}-->